 The Squamish Spit near the town of Squamish BC Canada

-are seen on photo #15, there were many interesting items placed on the
+the people are seen in photo #15, there were many interesting items

 The Squamish Spit

 18. Looking to the

 View of Howe Sound from The Squamish Spit near Squamish British Columbia

 Squamish Spit.
 The large waterfall seen in the video is